amassiro/ECALCuda/HackatonSep2019/ecalrechit.md

     cleaning complete

+    17) PR on Viktor branch

-    17) make test with different IOVs to see if it works and picks up the correct condition at the change of IOV
+    18) make test with different IOVs to see if it works and picks up the correct condition at the change of IOV